Alison Alder

 Alison Alder (born 1958) is an artist working predominantly within screen-printing media, technology-based works and "constructed environments" to explore social issues in Australia, including Indigenous Australian communities, and other organisations.
-She co-founded the Megalo International Silkscreen Collective with a collective of activists including Colin Little, the founder of earthworks Poster Collective, in 1980.
+She co-founded the Megalo International Silkscreen Collective with a collective of activists including Colin Little, the founder of Earthworks Poster Collective, in 1980.

 Career and practices

 Born in 1958, Alison Alder works within multiple disciplines for her works including screen-printing, animation and installations.
 Her works have been exhibited throughout Australia, the United States and Asia since 1982.
-Her work is in the possession of many public and private holdings throughout the world including the Cruthers Collection of Women's Art who hold 13 works.
+Her work is in the possession of many public and private holdings throughout the world including the Cruthers Collection of Women's Art which holds 13 works.

 She received a Diploma of Arts from the Australian National University: School of Art and Design in Canberra in 1980.
 After graduating from ANU she completed a Graduate Diploma of Arts at Monash University, Victoria in 2002; she graduated from Monash University: Monash Art Design & Architecture, with a Masters of Fine Art in 2007.

 Alder is currently an associate professor at Australian National University in Canberra and the Head of Printmedia and Drawing.

 Alder's works centre around "empowering communities through the visualisation of common social aims."
 Her works focus on research of these communities which include institutions like the Museum of Australian Democracy and Indigenous communities.
 In a 1982 interview conducted by Anne Morris in Alder's book with Julia Church – True Bird Grit – Alder mentions that she created political posters because she is a printmaker, who could produce works that were inexpensive to make and circulate, which were more accessible than television to a wide population of people during that time.